noahcoad/open-url/README.md

 If your selection is a URL, it opens immediately in a new tab in your default web browser.
 You can omit the scheme (http://) if you want and __Open URL__ will add it for you.

+>If Open URL fails to open a web URL, you might have to change the path to your web browser executable.
+See the __web_browser_path__ setting below.

 If your selection is none of the above, and you haven't configured custom commands for special URLs using `other_custom_commands`, you'll be presented with two options:

 - modify the selection and try again